U.S. wants to remove 'unnecessary' barriers to self-driving vehicles

 In early October, a U.S. Senate committee unanimously gave the green light to a bill aimed at speeding the use of self-driving cars without human controls and would allow the agency to waive requirements.

-General Motors Co (GM.N), Alphabet Inc (GOOGL.O), Ford Motor Co (F.N) and others have lobbied for the landmark legislation, while auto safety groups urged more safeguards and have pledged to keep fighting for changes.
+General Motors Co, Alphabet Inc, Ford Motor Co and others have lobbied for the landmark legislation, while auto safety groups urged more safeguards and have pledged to keep fighting for changes.

 The Senate Commerce Committee approved the bill, and the U.S. House passed a similar measure last month.
 Automakers would be able to win exemptions from NHTSA for safety rules for up to 80,000 vehicles annually within three years.